galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 ## Visulaze the clustering results

-The resulting candidate clusterings can be visualized using the Scatterplot w ggplot2 tool.
+The resulting candidate clustering can be visualized using the Scatterplot w ggplot2 tool.
 Each sample is color-coded based on its clustering for that sample.
 Let's visualize the clustering results to see how groups have been built.

 > ### {% icon hands_on %} Hands-on: Visualize hierarchical clutsreing result